Skip to content

 • Needs development: Does not support patient, who may be asked to choose from a number of confusing or irrelevant options

 Sharing management options and supporting the patient in making a decision are closely related and overlapping skills.
 Whereas sharing is mainly concerned with information giving and discussion, supporting is the process where the doctor helps the patient settle on a particular management plan.
-Many trainees fail to offer real support to the patient in their decision-making - they offer a number of options to patient and say something like: “Which one do you want to choose?”
+Many candidates fail to offer real support to the patient in their decision-making - they offer a number of options to patient and say something like: “Which one do you want to choose?”
 This is unhelpful for the patient - they are left having to make a difficult choice on their own when what they need is support from the doctor.

 Support in decision-making builds on the sharing process described in ‘Shares and uses ICE in plan’ and involves the following steps: